 Meet the Team

-Andy is one of the co-founders of SanitationFirst.
+Andy is Chairman and one of the co-founders of SanitationFirst.
 In his early forties whilst searching to add some meaning to his life, he was struck by a teacher’s words in an ashram in India.
 The words ‘hands that serve are better than lips that pray’ changed his life.
 Realising that much of his life had been just talking about doing something, he decided to use the business principles learnt during his long and successful commercial property career to start a charity whose work was always effective and sustainable.
 He realised that good sanitation was a cornerstone to the alleviation of poverty.

 Utilising best practice and his knowledge of finance and marketing has enabled him to assist in Sanitation First becoming a world leader in ecological sanitation.
 To this day, he continues to concentrate on ensuring that donor’s money is used as effectively as possible through the construction of good quality, long lasting sanitary units, which are also environmentally friendly.